 In books, the most compelling characters often remind us of ourselves.
-These great reads may resonate with kids with dyslexia or ADHD.
+These great reads may resonate with kids with or .
 That’s because the heroes in these books share those challenges—and the triumphs that come with them.

 “Percy Jackson and the Olympians, Book One: The Lightning Thief,” by Rick Riordan